jstakun/wasndcart/README.md

 4. Modify SELinux policies to grant WAS_INSTALL_ROOT rw privileges to profilers or simply setenforce 0

    If you want to this privileges might be limited to number of WAS_INSTALL_ROOT sub directories.

 5. Set env variable WAS_INSTALL_ROOT

+   I.e. add WAS_INSTALL_ROOT=/opt/IBM/WebSphere/AppServer at the end of /etc/profile

 6. Download and install cartridge: